 The calculation result contains estimated profit, fund balance after the fund life, an investment summary chart, and a growth table.
 The growth table represents the balance sheet of the SWP.

 Finlive's SWP Calculator is FREE to use a financial calculator.
-Anyone who wants to estimate his/ her earnings from a Systematic Withdrawal Plan (SWP) can use SWP Calculator.
+Anyone who wants to estimate his/ her earnings from a Systematic Withdrawal Plan (SWP) can use the SWP Calculator.
 It's easy to use and less time-consuming.
 Calculating SWP manually can take a lot of time and effort.
-Here, you only need to input few details and get the result within a second.
+Here, you only need to input a few details and get the result within a second.